AT&T Internet for Seniors

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-With these points in mind, I’ll discuss AT&T fiber and fixed wireless internet plans that offer the best value and features for older adults.
-Read on to learn why AT&T is one of the best internet providers for seniors and discover if they’re right for you.
-We’ll also cover ways to save more with AT&T, either through bundling or affordable plans.
+Read on to learn why AT&T is one of the best internet providers for seniors and to discover if they’re right for you.
+I’ll also cover my experience as an AT&T customer and ways to save on your plan.

 About AT&T

-They pride themselves on being the largest communications company in the world based on revenue by providing service to over 190 million customers in the United States alone while also offering services in Latin America.
-Notably, AT&T is the internet and connectivity provider for almost all Fortune 1000 companies.1
+They pride themselves on being the largest communications company in the world, based on revenue, by providing service to over 190 million customers in the U.S. alone while also offering services in Latin America.
+Notably, AT&T is the internet and connectivity provider for almost all Fortune 1000

 AT&T Internet Plans at a Glance

-Almost all of AT&T’s Internet plans start at $55 per month for the first 12 months, plus taxes, fees, and an equipment fee of $10 per month.
-The exception is fixed wireless plans.
-The difference in each plan is how fast the internet connection is.
+AT&T’s Internet plans start at $55 per month for the first 12 months, plus taxes, fees, and in some instances, an equipment fee of $10 per month.
 Your geographic location will determine the availability of internet speed and connection type.

 Plan | Download Speed | Starting Price | Connection Type |